 Returning later with the intention to settle, I continued to appreciate and enjoy the touristy aspects, but at times also felt intense loneliness and disconnection.
 I experienced Swiss people as friendly and warm yet distant.
 It was exhausting not understanding the language, the social rules, and being told (directly or via non-verbal reactions) that what that I did that was different, strange or funny (“luschtig”).
 Everything took longer (having to listen to phone options several times, pantomiming my requests, talking in circular manner because I did not have the exact word in German).
 Having to rely on my husband for most important things I had previously done myself, was frustrating.
 Luckily, my husband having had his own “living abroad” experience was very supportive and understanding.
 I learned a lot about myself.

 Where are you from originally?

 Oh… I always laugh and say that’s a long story!
 I am Dutch originally, but was raised an “island girl.”
 Born in Curacao, I then grew up in Bermuda.
 It was a very colorful community – in culture, race and nature – even the houses were pink and turquoise!
 Later, we moved to the US, where I attended high school in Denver, Colorado.
-For my professional studies, I lived in Ohio, briefly in Texas, and finally landed in Boston, where I met my husband.
+For my college and professional studies, I lived in Ohio, briefly in Texas, and finally landed in Boston, where I met my husband.
 We later moved to the Netherlands and then Switzerland.
 So, I have an odd blend of European, Island and American influences on my identity.